esg4aspl/fesg-engine/README.md

 - Apply Incremental Test Sequence Composition by exploiting Feature-based Incremental Product Graph.
 - Create test scenarios from the feature model of an SPL.
 - Try different testing scenarios on different SPL cases.
+- Reduce features from full products' ESGs to have different product configurations with the help of the FESGs.